 Our results over the last few years have been exceptional, with over 90% of our Year 11 students consistently attaining five or more GCSE C grades including English and Maths.
 Although the attainment of our students is remarkable, we are most proud of the extra value that we are able to add to each student.
 On average, students in Year 11 perform better than expected in each examination that they take by about half a GCSE grade.

-To view our five year examination statistics, please click HERE.
+To view our four year examination statistics, please click HERE.

 GCSE Headline Results 2018